 She received her Master’s degree in psychology from Columbia University and her undergraduate degree from New York University.

-Lindsay Hawthorne serves as Communications Coordinator and promotes the many prevention curricula and resources that MassKids and its Enough Abuse Campaign provide.
+Lindsay Hawthorne serves as Communications Coordinator for MassKids and promotes the many prevention curricula and resources that MassKids and its Enough Abuse Campaign provide.
 She manages the Learning Management System and serves as the liaison with schools and youth organizations that implement the two Enough! e-learning courses on child sexual abuse prevention, the It’s Not Just Jenna video and Discussion Guide, and many more prevention resources.
-She manages our cadre of dedicated interns and volunteers from several universities and grows the reach of our work through social media platforms, e-newsletters, as well as through strategic outreach.
+She manages MassKids’ cadre of dedicated interns and volunteers from several universities and grows the reach of its work through social media platforms, e-newsletters, and through strategic outreach.

 Certified Master Trainer